mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 At _Business Science_, we've been using the BSPF in the wild with clients for some time.
 We noticed that we were repeating many of the same activities as we were diving into various clients data science projects.
 We began keeping track of the steps we were following as we completed projects.
 Eventually, we formalized our process, calling it the _Business Science Problem Framework_.
 Clients loved the BSPF because it put a clear path forward.
 We loved it because it systemized our problem-solving method, making results more repeatable.
 Win-Win!

-__We've recently began teaching the BSPF in our [Data Science For Business (DS4B 201 / HR 201) Course](https://university.business-science.io/courses/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover?product_id=635023&coupon_code=DS4B_15) that is part of [Business Science University](https://university.business-science.io).__ To summarize the student's feedback in one word: __AMAZING!__ The BSPF is one of the most loved aspects of the course because they _"finally get a framework that they can follow tying data science to the business"_.
+__We've recently began teaching the BSPF in our [Data Science For Business (DS4B 201-R) Course](https://university.business-science.io/courses/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover?product_id=635023&coupon_code=DS4B_15) that is part of [Business Science University](https://university.business-science.io).__ To summarize the student's feedback in one word: __AMAZING!__ The BSPF is one of the most loved aspects of the course because they _"finally get a framework that they can follow tying data science to the business"_.
 Here's specifically what the two of the students have said:

-> _"Data Science For Business (DS4B 201 / HR 201) is the first course that gives me a CLEAR FRAMEWORK to apply data science to Business Intelligence!"_
+> _"Data Science For Business (DS4B 201-R) is the first course that gives me a CLEAR FRAMEWORK to apply data science to Business Intelligence!"_
 >
 > ~ Renaud Liber, Business/Data Analyst, Napoleon Games NV